-During the year, The Council Tax (Dwellings and Part Residential Subjects) (Scotland) Amendment Regulations 2021 implemented a requirement that, from April 2022, to be classed as self-catering holiday accommodation, premises must actually be let for at least 70 days in the financial year as well as the existing requirement of an intention to let for 140 days or more.
+The Council Tax (Dwellings and Part Residential Subjects) (Scotland) Amendment Regulations 2021 implemented a requirement that, from April 2022, to be classed as self-catering holiday accommodation, premises must actually be let for at least 70 days in the financial year as well as the existing requirement of an intention to let for 140 days or more.
+Towards the end of March, requests for information were sent out to almost 2,500 ratepayers, seeking details which will allow us to test whether the new requirements were satisfied.
+This new requirement must be undertaken annually and is proving to be resource intensive.
+Where information is received, this must be checked against the requirement of legislation.
+Where no response is received, our teams will need to remove properties from the Non-Domestic Valuation Rolls, and add them to the Council Tax Valuation Lists with an appropriate band.

-Maintenance activity in relation to the Council Tax List was higher than in most years arising from an increase in new housing availability, but as with non-domestic rating, disposal of proposals and appeals was hindered significantly during the year.
+Maintenance activity in relation to the Council Tax List remained higher than in recent years, arising from an increase in new housing availability.
+A backlog of Council Tax Proposals and Appeals which built up during the pandemic are now being progressed.